Throughout L.A. Noire the player investigates crimes largely by questioning suspects, witnesses, and medical/forensics experts.

 Mass Effect used a similar streamlined dialogue system with its spoked-wheel interface.
 BioWare wanted a very cinematic feel for the game, including its dialogues, so this made perfect sense.

-The player didn’t need to read through a long list of possible responses, scroll down to his preferred one, then listen to his character speak it back word-for-word.
+The player didn’t need to read through a long list of possible responses, scroll down to their preferred choice, then listen to the character speak it back word-for-word.
 Instead, the desired option could be selected instantly based on a keyword or a short blurb.
 The locations of these often followed a simple pattern, and a few extra choices were included to allow the player “good” and “evil” reactions.

 Some people were not satisfied with this approach as they found that Commander Shepard would periodically say things they did not expect.
 I never had this problem, but maybe that’s because I assumed Shepard was a pre-existing template I was occasionally steering with my own preferences.